Mercer Bears don't just learn. They master.

 Accelerated Special Consideration Programs are available in:

 The Mercer University Honors Program engages some of our most academically outstanding Bears in an intensive academic experience that enhances their undergraduate studies through the integration of interdisciplinary seminars, service-learning courses, cultural and social events, research, and study abroad opportunities.
-Students invited to the program tailor their track to their specific interests.

 From finding better treatments for cancer, Alzheimer's, and diabetes to creating inexpensive prosthetics for amputees in developing nations, our students and faculty are collaborating on exciting advances in science.
 Last year alone, Mercer received $31 million for externally funded research across all University units.